premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-43. What do you mean by variable typing?
+43. What do you mean by variable typing?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)